Studying Asia

 Vibrant and Important Continent

 Whether your orientation is to the past, present, or future (and ideally to all three), studying Asia makes a lot of sense.
-It makes sense both in terms of enriching your understanding of the rich history and culture that has contributed so much to our common human heritage and in terms of preparing you for a responsible and successful role in the global world of tomorrow.
+It will enrich your understanding of the histories and cultures that have contributed so much to our common human heritage, and it will prepare you for a role in the global world of tomorrow.

 Interdisciplinary Approach